yabibal-Hu/Intern-E-Commerce/README.md

 ## Purpose

 This project is designed as a pre-testing assessment of a coder's efficiency in InterTecHub .
-It is intended to evaluate a developer's ability to write clean, efficient, and well-structured code, as well as their understanding of React, TypeScript, and CSS.
+It is intended to evaluate a developer's ability to write clean, efficient, and well-structured code, as well as their understanding of React, TypeScript, and Tailwind-CSS.

 ## What to Expect